Death Aboard MSC Cruise Ship Investigated As Suicide

 No other details were made available.

-The incident remains under investigation.MORE NEWS: Guilty Verdict In Trial Of Kim Potter, Former Police Officer Who Shot Daunte Wright
+The incident remains under investigation.MORE NEWS: COVID-19 Testing Sites In South Florida

 If you know someone in crisis, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
 They are available to help 24 hours a day, 7 days a week.